Welcome to the Hospital Radio Volunteers page.

 Eddie has loved music all his life.
 In the words of the Abba song 'he danced before he could walk'.
 He began to play the piano aged three and in his early teens he used to thump out Winifred Attwell tunes on the school piano for the benefit of his school chums.

 Later motivated by the pirate radio stations in the late sixties he became a mobile disc jockey spending the next seventeen years on the road.
-Eddie never realized his ambition of becoming a Radio Caroline DJ, then in 1973 he joined Radio Chorley where he has presented his Sunday morning show ever since.
+Eddie never realized his ambition of becoming a Radio Caroline DJ, then in 1973 he joined Chorley Hospital Radio where he has presented his show ever since.
 Eddie's taste in music covers the whole spectrum from classical to pop but when pushed for an opinion admits to being a 'soul' lover.

 Frank Griffiths, Presenter

 Frank's interest in music has been life long.
 Surprisingly COUNTRY MUSIC is by no means his first choice favourite.
 To Frank it's like having a large family, you love all your kids equally but there are times when you prefer one to another and each has their turn at being number one.

 His interest in COUNTRY MUSIC started seriously in 1958 which was triggered by a Johnny Cash release that summer, "BALLAD OF A TEENAGE QUEEN."
 From that time Frank was hooked.
 During the late '50's he played and sang in a local "Skiffle" group (Skiffle was all the rage in those days) called "THE CRESCENTS".
 When Skiffle had run its course the group disbanded.
 Frank did a solo act for a short time doing Country Music and the old Skiffle numbers.
 From the mid '70's to the late '80's he was promoting Country Music around our area of the Northwest and working as a COUNTRY DJ.
 His main aim during this time was to bring COUNTRY MUSIC to people who normally would never consider going to a country music venue.